glennj/exercism.io/jq/vehicle-purchase/README.md

 In this exercise, you will write some code to help you prepare to buy a vehicle.

-You have three tasks: determine if you will need to get a licence; choose between two vehicles; and estimate the acceptable price for a used vehicle.
+You have three tasks: determine if you will need to get a license; choose between two vehicles; and estimate the acceptable price for a used vehicle.

-## 1. Determine if you will need a drivers licence
+## 1. Determine if you will need a drivers license

 Some kinds of vehicles require a drivers license to operate them.
 Assume only the kinds `"car"` and `"truck"` require a license; everything else can be operated without a license.